Adrian Smith (politician): 2006

 Smith won the Republican primary with 39% of the vote in a field of five candidates.
 He faced Democrat Scott Kleeb, a ranch hand and Yale graduate, in the general election.

 About a third of the funding for Smith's campaign came from members of the Club for Growth, a fiscally conservative group that supports tax cuts, limited government, school choice, and eliminating agricultural subsidies and the US Department of Agriculture.

 For a time, Smith was presumed to be a prohibitive favorite in this overwhelmingly Republican district.
 The 3rd is one of the most Republican districts in the nation; presidential and statewide candidates routinely win it with 70% or more of the vote.
 The 3rd is extremely difficult to campaign in and has few unifying influences.
 It covers nearly 65000 sqmi, two time zones, and 68.5 of Nebraska's 93 counties (one of which, Cherry County, is larger in area than the entire state of Connecticut).
 Despite that, Kleeb raised more money than any other Democrat had raised in the district in decades.
 Overall, the race was the most expensive in the district since it assumed its current configuration in 1963.

 As the race become more competitive than initially expected, it received late national attention from the House campaign committees.

 President George W. Bush made an appearance in the district two days before the election to campaign for Smith—a sign that the Republican party was concerned about its chances in what had long been presumed to be a very safe seat.

 In the end, Smith won by 10 percentage points, taking 55% of the vote to Kleeb's 45%.
-This was the closest a Democrat had come to winning the district in 16 years; in 1990, Republican Bill Barrett defeated fellow Unicameral member Sandra Scofield by only 4,400 votes.
+This was the closest a Democrat had come to winning the district in 16 years; in 1990, Republican Bill Barrett defeated fellow Unicameral member Sandra K. Scofield by only 4,400 votes.
 It was also only the third time a Democrat had come reasonably close to winning this district in its current configuration; besides Barrett's narrow win in 1990, Virginia D. Smith won her first term by 737 votes in 1974.

 Besides Bush's visit two days before the election, Smith likely rode the coattails of Governor Dave Heineman, who won many of the counties in the district with 80% or more of the vote in his bid for a full term.